MingChen0919/gtgdocker/README.md

 ### Start from scratch

+For comparison with another software for Galaxy tool development [**planemo**](https://planemo.readthedocs.io/en/latest/), I am going to use [an example](https://planemo.readthedocs.io/en/latest/writing_standalone.html) from the planemo use cases.
 In this example we are going to use GTG to build this [seqtk_seq_2.xml](https://raw.githubusercontent.com/MingChen0919/gtgdocker/master/seqtk_seq_2.xml) file.

 #### 0. Initialize an XML